-- 4.2 In order to meet this objective, the Investment Strategy seeks to maintain, with a target to exceed the real value of the invested assets over a rolling 5-year period, coupled with providing sufficient income for distribution. - 4.3 This Strategy includes a balance between capital growth and income-generating assets, in order to best serve the individual Trust and Bequest Fund's objectives.
-The Strategy includes a higher allocation to growth-type assets expected to provide higher capital returns, at the cost of higher expected volatility and slightly lower income generation.
+- 19.4.2 In order to meet this objective, the Investment Strategy seeks to maintain, with a target to exceed the real value of the invested assets over a rolling 5-year period, coupled with providing sufficient returns for distribution.
+Unlike the income-balanced and income-focussed strategies, the capital appreciation strategy focusses on total return rather than income yield. - 19.4.3 This Strategy includes a balance between capital growth and income-generating assets, in order to best serve the individual Trust and Bequest Fund's objectives.
+The Strategy includes an allocation to growth-type assets expected to provide higher capital returns, at the cost of higher expected volatility and slightly lower income generation.